abidueiro/docker-wordpress-alpine/README.md

 ### Prerequisite

-We will externalize the `wp-content` directory in order to not ship it inside the container.
+We will externalize the `wp-content` directory in order to not modify it inside the container.
+This directory contains all datas that make your Wordpress unique.
 So, first thing to do is to retrieve the standard structure of this directory locally.

-> You can skip this step if you don't care, in next steps, don't add the volume to the Wordpress container.
+> You can skip this step in test environment.
+When you delete the container, you lost all datas.
+In next steps, don't add the volume to the Wordpress container.

 ```bash
 wget fr.wordpress.org/wordpress-latest-fr_FR.zip